HewlettPackard/OpenShift-on-SimpliVity/README.md

 The playbook `site.yml` is used to deploy the control plane, and zero or more CoreOS/RHCOS worker nodes.
 It does the following:

-1. run the OpenShift Installer to generate the ignition data required by the OpenShift virtual machines
+1. Run the OpenShift Installer to generate the ignition data required by the OpenShift virtual machines
-2. provision the virtual machines listed in the Ansible inventory and powers up the non-OCP virtual machines
+2. Provision the virtual machines listed in the Ansible inventory and powers up the non-OCP virtual machines
-3. configure the services running on the non-OCP virtual machines including DNS and DHCP services.
+3. Configure the services running on the non-OCP virtual machines including DNS and DHCP services.
-4. configure anti affinity DRS rules for the virtual machines (master VMs should run on separate hosts as well as the infrastructure (DNS and DHCP services) and load balancer VMs
+4. Configure anti affinity DRS rules for the virtual machines (master VMs should run on separate hosts as well as the infrastructure (DNS and DHCP services) and load balancer VMs
-5. power up the OCP virtual machines
+5. Power up the OCP virtual machines
-6. wait for the OpenShift API to come up on the master nodes
+6. Wait for the OpenShift API to come up on the master nodes
-7. create a PV from an NFS share and a PVC for use by the OpenShift Registry
+7. Create a PV from an NFS share and a PVC for use by the OpenShift Registry
-8. configure the OpenShift Image Registry
+8. Configure the OpenShift Image Registry
-9. wait for all Cluster Operators to be available
+9. Wait for all Cluster Operators to be available
-10. run the final step of the OpenShift Installation (wait-for installation-complete)
+10. Run the final step of the OpenShift Installation (wait-for installation-complete)

 ## Requirements